valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

 * **New API endpoints to retrieve types from the Catalog API**

-  New API endpoints have been added to retrieve several different types from the Catalogi API.
+  New API endpoints have been added to retrieve several types from the Catalogi API.
 The following types can be retrieved:
   - Statustype
   - Resultaattype